All proceedings concerned with academic dishonesty are confidential to the extent permitted by law.

 - the presentation of the evidence by the faculty member (or other) bringing the charge of violation of academic ethics.
 This may include statements in writing by those involved in the case.

 - the defense of the student.
 This may also include written statements by those involved in the case.

 - discussion and questions by the Committee members to the faculty member(s), student, and others involved in the case.

 - The discussion of the case by the Committee, formulation of a decision and voting on the forwarding of this decision to the Dean.
 The student and advisor may be present during parts I-III, but not during part IV.
 Furthermore, no new evidence may be introduced in part IV.

 III.
 The right to appeal the decision.

-All parties to the case shall be verbally notified of the committee's decision within 24 hours (one working day).
-The Chair of the Committee then forwards (within three days) its confidential written decision to the Dean’s Office, the student, and the faculty member(s) involved.
+All parties to the case shall notified of the committee's decision.
+The Chair of the Committee will forward, within seven calendar days, the confidential written decision to the Dean’s Office, the student, and the faculty member(s) involved.
 This decision will be based on the preponderance of evidence by majority vote of all members of the Committee in attendance.
 Those members of the Committee who do not concur with the majority opinion may append a minority opinion to the decision.

 Decisions may include the following: